ribas89/ribas89/README.md

 ---

 # 👤 **Whoami**
-In my storybook, software development was my initial commit, is my sprint, and will be my legacy.
-As the commits are written, its chapters have been decorated with an array of back-end and front-end languages (take a look at my 5+ year skills below).
-While (true), my loop role returns JavaScript these days, we can break back into full-stack if that's the case.
+In my 15+ year career logfile, software development was my initial commit, is my current sprint, and will be my final release.
+As new lines were written, its chapters were decorated with an array of back-end and front-end languages (take a look at my 5+ year skills below).
+While (true), my recent roles keep looping around front-end; we can switch back to full-stack if that's the case.

 # 🛠️ **Technical Skills**